-KEYWORDS: Abraham-Hicks, add-on technique, belief brick, belief wall, beliefs, Law of Attraction, LOA, non-positive, the ‘But Only’ move, the ‘Unless’ move, thought.
+KEYWORDS: belief wall, beliefs, emotions, feelings, law of attraction, philosophy, psychology, techniques, the ‘But Only’ move, the ‘Unless’ move, thoughts.

 When the “cement” has dried into a solid form, the belief wall as a whole also becomes rock solid.
 To illustrate a typical (non-positive) belief wall, let us look at Chelsea’s belief wall on the topic of “meat”:

 So here we see that Chelsea has various beliefs that do not serve her.
 For example, her detailed “knowledge” about the cholesterol and various additives in red meat contributes to her “confusion” about eating meat: she likes the taste of it, but she is convinced that there are things in it that isn’t good for body.

 As if that wasn’t enough, she also thinks about animal ethics.
 How can we kill the cows, when they in India are considered to be our mother?